Miss World 2021

-Miss World 2021 was the 70th edition of the Miss World pageant, held at the Coca-Cola Music Hall in San Juan, Puerto Rico on 16 March 2022.
+Miss World 2021 was the 70th edition of the Miss World pageant, held at the Coca-Cola Music Hall in San Juan, Puerto Rico, on 16 March 2022.
 The coronation was originally scheduled to be held on 16 December 2021 at the José Miguel Agrelot Coliseum.
 However, the pageant was rescheduled to 16 March 2022 due to the COVID-19 outbreak in Puerto Rico.

-At the end of the event, Toni-Ann Singh of Jamaica crowned Karolina Bielawska of Poland as Miss World 2021.
-It is the second victory of Poland in the history of the pageant after their victory in 1989.
+At the end of the event, Karolina Bielawska of Poland was crowned as Miss World 2021 by Toni-Ann Singh of Jamaica.
+It is the second victory of Poland in the history of the pageant.

-Contestants from 97 countries and territories competed in this year's pageant, featuring the smallest number of candidates at the pageant since 2003.
-The pageant was hosted by Peter Andre for the second time, and Fernando Allende.
-Don Omar, Gente de Zona, Victor Manuel, Pedro Capó, and the Puerto Rico Philharmonic Orchestra (Filarmónica de Puerto Rico) conducted by Angel Velez with guest conductor Mike Dixon performed in this year's pageant.
+Contestants from ninety-seven countries and territories competed in the pageant, featuring the smallest number of candidates at the pageant since 2003.
+The pageant was hosted by Peter Andre and Fernando Allende.
+Don Omar, Gente de Zona, Víctor Manuelle, Pedro Capó, and the Puerto Rico Philharmonic Orchestra (Filarmónica de Puerto Rico) conducted by Angel Velez with guest conductor Mike Dixon performed.